epixjava/SRPG-Restoration-Project/README.md

 ## Gamecube Version

-Research has begun as well as prepping the dev enviorment
+Research has begun, as well as prepping the dev enviorment.

 ## SRPG+

-Currently day dreaming
+Currently day dreaming.